 What types of storage are available?

-When it comes to self-storage, there are three main choices available: shipping containers, garage lock-ups and purpose-built facilities containing sectioned off lockable rooms.
+When it comes to London storage units, there are three main choices available: shipping containers, garage lock-ups and purpose-built facilities containing sectioned off lockable rooms.
 Shipping containers are a good option for items that don’t need to be stored in a temperature-controlled environment and don’t need to be accessed regularly, while garage lock-ups allow regular access but can lack security.
 The third option of renting a room in a storage facility is surging in popularity.
 Attractive benefits such as low rent, flexible contracts, 24/7 access, parking, temperature and humidity control, security and a front of house service to receive deliveries have led to these units being used for a variety of functions, not just storage of household items.
 These include office space for small business owners, storage of ecommerce stock and even space being used for a personal gym or an art studio.
 For homeowners with limited storage, they also provide an excellent opportunity for storage of sports equipment, such as ski equipment and snowboards, kayaks and surfboards, mountain bikes and even paragliders.
 They can provide excellent space for seasonal storage of summer/winter wardrobes and also provide invaluable space for storage of bulky Halloween and Christmas decorations.

 How much will it cost?